bobeatslollipop/bobeatslollipop.github.io/README.md

 <a href="https://arxiv.org/abs/2411.14349">arXiv version</a> | <a href="https://raw.githubusercontent.com/mlresearch/v291/main/assets/guo25a/guo25a.pdf">conference version</a> | <a href="https://youtu.be/bXVM10VRfcI?si=6dDID4kokQpQcaD2">Recorded virtual talk</a>

-**Brief Summary:** We gave the first algorithm for agnostic PAC learning of an arbitrarily biased ReLU neuron under Gaussian input distributions, up to constant approximation.
+<strong>Summary:</strong> We gave the first algorithm for agnostic PAC learning of an arbitrarily biased ReLU neuron under Gaussian input distributions, up to constant approximation.
 We also showed hardness separation bewteen SQ (statistical query) and CSQ (correlational statistical query) models for this problem.
 In particular, most gradient-based algorithm would fail to obtain constant approximation.

 </details>